IBMStreams/samples/QuickStart/EventDetection/README.md

 - Create a Streaming Analytics service in the Bluemix web portal

-- Connect your application to your Streaming Analytics instance using the 'Connect existing' button on your application's Overview page.
+- Connect your application to your Streaming Analytics instance using the "Connect existing" button on your application's Overview page.